sppunderreview/PSSO/README.md

 Disassembling binaries, which is optional, requires IDA Pro with a version close to 7.5.

-For additional details, please consult[REQUIREMENTS.md](REQUIREMENTS.md).
+For additional details, please consult [REQUIREMENTS.md](REQUIREMENTS.md).

 ## Installation